jedfoster/Readmore.js/README.md

 * `speed: 100` in milliseconds
 * `collapsedHeight: 200` in pixels
 * `heightMargin: 16` in pixels, avoids collapsing blocks that are only slightly larger than `collapsedHeight`
+* `insertBefore: false` by default put more/lessLinks after content
 * `moreLink: '<a href="#">Read more</a>'`
 * `lessLink: '<a href="#">Close</a>'`
 * `embedCSS: true` insert required CSS dynamically, set this to `false` if you include the necessary CSS in a stylesheet